 Gary Paxton Industrial Park (GPIP)

 The Gary Paxton Industrial Park deep water dock will be available for your marine industry needs in 2018.
 If you would like to learn more about the dock, availability and rates please call SEDA at (907) 747-2660.
+To reserve the dock contact Sitka Harbor Department.

 How Seda is developing GPIP